decentralized-identity/keri/docs/Q-and-A.md

 Much of the operation of internet infrastructure is inherently decentralized, but control over the value transported across this infrastructure may be much less so.\
 Centralized value capture systems concentrate value and power and thereby provide both strong temptations for malicious administrators to wield that concentrated power to extract value from participants. \
 We believe that _decentralization of value transfer_ is essential to building trust.
 Consequently a key compo- nent for a decentralized foundation of trust is an interoperable decentralized identity system.
 [Source: whitepaper page 7](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf)

-## DHTs are not an immutable linear chronology oracle, which is the heart of the actual security problem.
-You claim KERI solves the security problem with DHTs?!
-The immutable linear chronology is provided by the key event log (`KEL`) data structure itself.
-Getting a full copy is all you need.
-When retrieving a KEL over a network, then as you say a witness can prune some amount of the latest events, but every witness would have to be compromised for that to be undetectable.\
-If parties are so concerned, they could establish a large collectivised set of witnesses that sign and distribute all key events presented to this network (this would essentially be a `Proof of Authority`/federated blockchain but would require (configurable)% compromise for undetectable pruning of recent history.
-Only PoA/federated because the witness sets are designated by the controllers, so you could not just use arbitrary witnesses who join and leave the network at leisure (afaik).

-The difference between the chain and the DHT is that not all DHT nodes act as witnesses for all KELs in the system (in the sense that they dont provide receipts for every KEL and arent referenced in the witness sets of every KEL), but they could all (or at least the ones holding the KEL you seek) still provide availability for KELs and thus would have to all be compromised in order to hide a recent-history-pruning, only one has to transmit the new/complete version to prove all the other versions as being old/incomplete.\
-_(CharlesCunningham)_

-The point of KERI is to encapsulate all the guarantees within `KEL`s nothing else is needed.
-DHT is just for resolution process to find a place from where I can get it.
-This place can change as you like I could even get it in p2p interaction from someone else.
-DHT seems to be the most reasonable way to build solid infrastructure for resolution process but none of the nodes can actually inject or tamper KELs so you don't have to trust them or get any guarantees from them.
-Since if the node will miss behave it is very easy to detect that.\
-_(RobertMitwicki)_

 # Q&A section Identifiers